dasch-swiss/dsp-ui-lib/README.md

 1. The Angular library `DSP-UI-LIB (@dasch-swiss/dsp-ui)` in `project/dsp-ui`.
 1. The demo Angular Application (Playground) in `src/app`.

-The Angular library contains the code that is published on npm.
+The Angular library contains the code that is published on NPM.
 The demo Angular application's purpose is to demonstrate the library's functionality.
 The library needs to be built first in order to use it withing the demo application.